Cheesy, low carb Zucchini Enchiladas are an easy and healthy take on everyone’s favorite, ever-satisfying Mexican chicken enchiladas.

 - Diced cherry tomatoes

-Preheat the oven to 425 degrees F. Lightly coat a 9x13-inch baking dish with nonstick spray.
+- Preheat the oven to 425 degrees F. Lightly coat a 9×13-inch baking dish with nonstick spray.

-With a vegetable peeler or mandoline slicer, slice the zucchini lengthwise into thin strips that are about 1/8 inch thick.
+- With a vegetable peeler or mandoline slicer, slice the zucchini lengthwise into thin strips about 1/8 inch thick.
 You want the zucchini to be thin enough to roll easily, but not so thin that it tears.
-Test the first few slices to make sure you are happy with how they are coming out.
+Test the first few slices to ensure you are happy with how they are coming out.
 Discard any uneven and broken pieces.
 You will have about 48 slices total.